 TIANANMEN SQUARE: HISTORY, CULTURE AND ART MAKE IT A MUST-SEE IN BEIJING

 Tiananmen Square is one of the most famous Beijing highlights.
 The center of it all.
 With the Forbidden City at its north, the Great Hall of the People and the National Museum to its east and west and the tomb of Mao Zedong on its south side, this is the largest public square in the world.
 You can’t miss the square as you will have to walk through it to get to many other destinations in Beijing.

-The Temple of Heaven.
 On my very first trip to China, I decided to walk to the Temple of Heaven, one of the great Beijing highlights.
 I always try to walk to wherever I’m going in a new city so I can get to know it better.
 This was before I had figured out the Beijing subway system.
 When I finished seeing the Temple I was exhausted and decided to take a taxi back.
 Taxis in Beijing can be difficult to get and I couldn’t find one so I resigned myself to walk back.
 I took a wrong turn and ended up in a series of hutongs, labyrinth-like alleys where even a GPS couldn’t help you navigate.
 Occasionally I’d flag a taxi but for some reason, none wanted to take me.
 This happened about four times.

 By now it’s getting dark, I’m nowhere near the main street, getting deeper and deeper into the bowels of the city, no phone and nobody speaks English.
-I saw a taxi with its hood up and a guy tinkering inside.
+I saw a taxi with its hood up and a guy tinkering under the hood.
 I went up to it, opened the passenger door and sat inside.
 Of course, the owner objected gesturing with his arms for me to get out and yelling at me in Chinese.
 I sat in the middle of the cab, folded my arms and refused to budge.
 This went on for a few minutes.
 When I saw the guy was getting increasingly incensed I waved money at him and pointed to the name of the hotel on my room key.
 I knew the amount of money I waved at him was more than the trip was worth.
 He finally got in and drove me to the hotel.

 To get a feel for the authentic Beijing, consider staying in a refurbished hutong hotel.
 To see a wide variety of accommodation options, check here.

-The best book I ever read about Beijing is “Midnight in Beijing.”
+The best book I ever read about Beijing is “Midnight in Peking.”
 The book accurately conveys the feel of old Beijing through the fictionalized true story about the murder of an Englishwoman in Beijing.
 If you get to Beijing you will enjoy seeing the locations described in the book.

 Want to get your bearings before you go to Beijing?
 Check this out.

 Did you ever get lost finding your way around a large foreign city?
 What do you think are the attractions you must see in Beijing?
 What are your favorite Beijing highlights?